-Fixed assets are valued at initial cost less depreciation.
-Depreciation is calculated on a straight-line basis over the expected economic lifetime of an asset, beginning in the calendar month following acquisition.
+Fixed assets are valued at cost less depreciation.
+Depreciation is calculated on a straight-line basis over the expected economic lifetime of an asset, beginning primarily in the calendar month following acquisition.

 The counteritem of buildings and land capitalised in the 1999 balance sheet at market prices is the revaluation account.
 Depreciation in respect of buildings has been entered by adjusting the revaluation account downwards so that depreciation has no impact on the Bank of Finland’s profit and loss account.

 The economic lifetimes of assets are calculated as follows:

 - Computers, related hardware and software, and motor vehicles: 4 years